Abitshadow Token (ABST) Price Tops $0.0000 on Top Exchanges

-Abitshadow Token (CURRENCY:ABST) traded up 9.3% against the dollar during the 1 day period ending at 18:00 PM E.T. on January 24th.
-During the last seven days, Abitshadow Token has traded down 82.8% against the dollar.
-One Abitshadow Token token can currently be purchased for $0.0000 or 0.00000000 BTC on major cryptocurrency exchanges.
-Abitshadow Token has a total market capitalization of $10,862.37 and $803.00 worth of Abitshadow Token was traded on exchanges in the last 24 hours.
+Abitshadow Token (CURRENCY:ABST) traded up 89.8% against the dollar during the 1-day period ending at 0:00 AM E.T. on January 26th.
+One Abitshadow Token token can currently be purchased for approximately $0.0000 or 0.00000000 BTC on major exchanges.
+Abitshadow Token has a market capitalization of $10,626.78 and approximately $10.00 worth of Abitshadow Token was traded on exchanges in the last 24 hours.
+Over the last seven days, Abitshadow Token has traded down 4.8% against the dollar.

 - Tixl (MTXLT) traded 3.5% lower against the dollar and now trades at $79.08 or 0.00215035 BTC.